LeslieLeung/PTPT/README.md

 ## Features

 - Let ChatGPT handle plain text files for you!
-- Predefined prompts (currently with `14` prompts, contributions welcome!)
+- Predefined prompts (currently with `16` prompts, contributions welcome!)
 - Convenient sharing and extension of prompts format
 - 🌟Get more prompts by subscribing
 - 🌟Develop and manage your prompts
 - Use via proxy
+- 🌟Lint your code with ChatGPT!

 List of Prompts currently supported: